millipz/millipz.github.io/_posts/2018-02-27-Mechanical- Keyboards-UK-Meetup.md

 > is it very bound to the English language?

-to which I answered "yes, but steno theories and keyboards exist for many languages!" (see the [Plover Discord Group's](https://discordapp.com/invite/0lQde43a6dGmAMp2) multilingual channel for more on this!).
+to which I answered "yes, but steno theories and keyboards exist for many languages!" (see the [Plover Discord Group's](https://discordapp.com/invite/0lQde43a6dGmAMp2) multilingual channel for more on this).
 One of the most interesting questions I got asked was

 > How did the first (pre-computer) steno machines work?